 Now, you really can’t beat this price and it does a good job of making most types of rice.
 That said, cooking brown rice isn’t easy and only the best rice cookers do a good job making restaurant quality brown rice so you may want to invest in a higher end model if you’re particular about brown rice.

-You can read more about the Aroma Cooker here.
+You can read more about this Aroma Rice Cooker here.

 Why is Brown Rice Special?